-- WLDG 1413 INTRODUCTION TO BLUEPRINT READING FOR WELDERS (4-0).......WORKFORCE

-A study of industrial blueprint.
+- WLDG 1413 INTRODUCTION TO BLUEPRINT READING FOR WELDERS (4-0).......WORKFORCE A study of industrial blueprint.
 Emphasis placed on terminology, symbols, graphic description, and welding processes.
 Includes systems of measurement and industry standards.
 Also includes interpretation of plans and drawings used by industry to facilitate field application and production.
-Special Fee: \$2.00

-ARC WELDING (SMAW) (2-6)......WORKFORCE An introduction to shielded metal arc welding process.
-Emphasis placed on power sources, electrode selection, oxy-fuel cutting, and various joint designs.
-Instruction provided in SMAW fillet welds in various positions.
-Lab Fee: \$24.00; Special Fee: \$70.00 WLDG 1430 INTRODUCTION TO GAS METAL ARC WELDING (GMAW) (2-6)......WORKFORCE A study of the principles of gas metal arc welding; setup and use of GMAW equipment, and safe use of tools/ equipment.
+Special Fee: \$2.00 - WLDG 1428 INTRODUCTION TO SHIELDED METAL - WLDG 1430 INTRODUCTION TO GAS METAL ARC WELDING (GMAW) (2-6).......WORKFORCE A study of the principles of gas metal arc welding; setup and use of GMAW equipment, and safe use of tools/equipment.
 Instruction in various joint designs.
-Lab Fee: \$24.00; Special Fee: \$70.00 WLDG 1434 INTRODUCTION TO GAS TUNGSTEN ARC (GTAW) WELDING (2-6).......WORKFORCE An introduction to the principles of gas tungsten arc welding (GTAW), setup/use of GTAW equipment, and safe use of tools and equipment.
+Lab Fee: \$24.00; Special Fee: \$70.00 - WLDG 1434 INTRODUCTION TO GAS TUNGSTEN ARC (GTAW) WELDING (2-6).......WORKFORCE An introduction to the principles of gas tungsten arc welding (GTAW), setup/use of GTAW equipment, and safe use of tools and equipment.
 Welding instruction in various positions on joint designs.
-Lab Fee: \$24.00; Special Fee: \$70.00 WLDG 1435 INTRODUCTION TO PIPE WELDING (2-6)......WORKFORCE An introduction to welding of pipe using the shielded metal arc welding process, including electrode selection, equipment setup, and safe shop practices.
-Emphasis on weld positions 1G and 2G using various electrodes.
-Prerequisite: WLDG 1428.
-Lab Fee: \$24.00; Special Fee: \$70.00 WLDG 1457 INTERMEDIATE SHIELDED METAL ARC WELDING (SMAW) (2-4)......WORKFORCE A study of the production of various fillets and groove welds.
+Lab Fee: \$24.00; Special Fee: \$70.00 - WLDG 1457 INTERMEDIATE SHIELDED METAL ARC WELDING (SMAW) (2-4).......WORKFORCE A study of the production of various fillets and groove welds.
 Preparation of specimens for testing in all test positions.
-Lab Fee: \$24.00; Special Fee: \$70.00 WLDG 2380, 2381 COOPERATIVE EDUCATION - WELDING TECHNOLOGY/WELDER (1-20)......WORKFORCE Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
+Lab Fee: \$24.00; Special Fee: \$70.00

+WLDG 2380, 2381 COOPERATIVE EDUCATION - WELDING TECHNOLOGY/WELDER (1-20)......WORKFORCE

+Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
 Under the supervision of the college and the employer, the student combines classroom learning with work experience.
 Includes a lecture component.
 The guided external experiences may be paid or unpaid.
 Prerequisites: Eight hours of major requirements and consent of instructor.

-WLDG 2413 INTERMEDIATE WELDING USING MULTIPLE PROCESSES (2-6)......WORKFORCE Instruction using layout tools and blueprint reading with demonstration and guided practices with some of the following welding processes: oxy-fuel gas cutting and welding, shielded metal arc welding (SMAW), gas metal arc welding (GMAW), flux-core arc welding (FCAW), gas tungsten arc welding (GTAW), or any other approved welding process.
+- WLDG 2413 INTERMEDIATE WELDING USING MULTIPLE PROCESSES (2-6)........WORKFORCE Instruction using layout tools and blueprint reading with demonstration and guided practices with some of the following welding processes: oxy-fuel gas cutting and welding, shielded metal arc welding (SMAW), gas metal arc welding (GMAW), flux-core arc welding (FCAW), gas tungsten arc welding (GTAW), or any other approved welding process.
 Prerequisite: WLDG 1434.
 Lab Fee: \$24.00; Special Fee: \$70.00